Web Development and Internet Applications (Co-op and Non Co-op Version)

 • Learn full stack web development, database programming and internetworking in a TCP/IP environment

-• In your final semester, apply what you've learned throughout the program as a member of a team working on a multi-tiered internet application
+• In your final term, apply what you've learned throughout the program as a member of a team working on a multi-tiered internet application

 • Gain access to a variety of the most up-to-date software